 The most commonly recommended setting is ‘post name’ so that all posts display as https://website.com/post-name/.
-I’ve seen best success with this set-up rather than a custom structure such as /%category%/%postname%/, especially for smaller websites.
+I’ve seen the best success with this set-up rather than a custom structure such as /%category%/%postname%/, especially for smaller websites.

 The general settings in WordPress cover everything from the site title through to the URL of your website.
 Some themes use your tagline as part of the home page <title> element, so it’s worth setting it to any slogan you have for your website and brand.

 Once these are set up correctly, it’s a good time to quickly check that your website loads on the correct URLs.

-- https://xyzcollagen.com – should load
+- http://test.crazybulk.com – Shouldn’t load

 Testing that these URLs behave correctly prevents multiple identical copies of the website from being served to users, which stops Google from confusing your site with duplicate content.